 You may know that I grew up in Albuquerque, New Mexico.
 My family moved there when I was eight years old.
 I have a distinct memory of my dear father telling us that we would see cowboys and Indians when we arrived there.
 We had television back then.
 (I’m not that old, thank you very much!)
 Ahem....
 I watched Saturday afternoon westerns like every other little kid in America.
 The Cisco Kid, Roy Rogers, Hopalong Cassidy and the Lone Ranger and Tonto were weekly fare.
 And, if that weren’t sufficient, Princess Summerfall Winterspring appeared on Howdy Doody.
 So I knew all about my cowboys and Indians.

 What does all this have to do with the Miraculous Staircase?
 Almost nothing except to tell you how gullible I was as a child.
-(My dear husband contends that I still am.)
+(It's my dear husband's contention that I still am.)
 So, what of it?
 I’m a fiction writer.
-I can be gullible and it looks like nothing more than a part of the persona.
+I can be gullible and it looks like part of the persona.

 A long time ago, in 1610 to be exact, La Villa Real de la Santa Fe de San Francisco de Asís (the Royal Town of the Holy Faith of St. Francis of Assisi) was founded and designated the capital of the province of Nuevo México by Don Juan de Oñate.
 As you may assume—you should if you haven’t already done so—a lot of history occurred between 1610 and 1851.
 That was the year Jean Baptiste Lamy arrived.
 In 1853 he became the bishop of New Mexico, Arizona, Utah, and Colorado.
 He built Saint Francis Cathedral and brought the Catholic Faith to the people of the Southwest territories.
 Bishop Lamy sought to bring an educational system to this new territory and began a letter-writing plea for priests, brothers and nuns to come to the territory to preach and teach.
 The first acceptance of his general plea was from the Sisters of Loretto.